Nobody likes applications that are based on the console... Can you imagine using Uber from the command line?

 From the moment a website starts being loaded, the browser creates a hierarchy that is called The DOM.
 Each HTML element you coded in your HTML document as a developer has a place in that hierarchy, and you can access it using JavaScript anytime you want during the runtime.

 Just like we did with CSS, we can select any element in the document.
-There are 4 methods that allow us to search for whatever we want:
+There are various methods that allow us to target the element that we want.
+The most current methods are:

-Returns an instance of the first element found that fits the CSS selector that you specified.
+Returns an instance of the first element which matches the CSS selector that you specified.

 Returns an instance of the element with the id="elementId"